 “The joint swelling in rheumatoid arthritis is squishy, and very different from the hard bony enlargement of the finger joints that is sometime present in osteoarthritis,” explains Dr. Michael M. Ward, who oversees rheumatoid arthritis research at NIH.

 Your joints may appear red and feel warm.
 Pain and stiffness may be worse after you wake up or have been resting for a long time.
 Over time, your immune system damages the tough, flexible tissue (cartilage) that lines joints.
 This damage can be severe and deform your joints.

 Scientists don’t know exactly what causes rheumatoid arthritis.
-It’s likely a combination of genetics and environmental triggers, such as tobacco smoke or viruses. may also play a role.
+It’s likely a combination of genetics and environmental triggers, such as tobacco smoke or viruses.
+Substances produced in one part of the body to signal another part to react a certain way. may also play a role.
 More women are diagnosed with rheumatoid arthritis than men.
 The disease sometimes improves during pregnancy or flares up after pregnancy.

 What scientists do know is that the damage is caused by the immune system gone awry.
 The body’s defense system mistakenly attacks the membrane that lines joints, such as in the wrists, fingers, and toes.
 Joints in the neck, knees, hips, ankles, and elsewhere can also be affected.

 “The immune system is supposed to be something that does good things for you,” says Dr. M. Kristen Demoruelle, an NIH-funded arthritis expert at the University of Colorado Anschutz Medical Campus.
 “It’s supposed to help you fight infections.
 But in rheumatoid arthritis—for reasons that we don’t yet understand—the immune system gets confused and then starts to attack your joints instead.”